 We also highly recommend downloading the Food Monster App — with over 15,000 delicious recipes it is the largest meatless, vegan, plant-based and allergy-friendly recipe resource to help you get healthy!

 Bananas are great for enhancing your mood and activating the feel-good chemicals in your brain.
 They contain an amino acid called Tryptophan, which is essential in humans.
-This means that the body cannot create it on its own and it must be consumed in our diet.
+This means that the body cannot create it on its own, and it must be consumed in our diet.
 It helps our body produce serotonin, improves our sleep quality, and helps us regulate our intake of food.
 Bananas also contain potassium and provide a good amount of vitamin B-6 and fiber.
 Check out these recipes for Banana Peanut Butter Maple Oatmeal Muffins, Blueberry-Banana Smoothie Bowl, and Stuffed Peanut Butter, Jelly, and Banana Sweet Potatoes.

 Blueberries are one of the most nutrient-dense berries, containing fiber, Vitamin C, K, and manganese, among others.
 Research has also shown that they can increase antioxidant levels in your body.
 Because of their high antioxidant levels, they can neutralize some of the free radicals that potentially damage your DNA.
-The antioxidants may also affect areas of your brain that are responsible for brain function, and may delay mental decline.
+The antioxidants may also affect areas of your brain that are responsible for brain function and may delay mental decline.
 Check out these recipes for Blueberry Banana Bran Muffins, Paleo Blueberry Coconut Slice, and Blueberry-Crammed Banana Oat Bread.

 Not only does dark chocolate taste amazing, but it also has some amazing benefits for our brain.
 Eating dark chocolate may positively affect mood and relieve depressive and anxiety symptoms.
-One study showed that “people who ate dark chocolate in two 24-hour periods had 70% reduced odds of reporting depressive symptoms than those who did not eat chocolate.”
+One study showed that “people who ate dark chocolate in two 24-hour periods had 70 percent reduced odds of reporting depressive symptoms than those who did not eat chocolate.”
 This is because “Dark chocolate contains phenylethylamine, a neuromodulator implicated in mood regulation.”
 Check out these recipes for Hazelnut Milk Dark Chocolate Latte, Crunchy Blood Orange Breakfast Oatmeal with Dark Chocolate Chips, and Baked Pears with Coconut Cream, Toasted Walnuts and Dark Chocolate Drizzle.

 Omega-3 polyunsaturated fatty acids consist of three acids: a-linolenic acid (ALA), found in plants, eicosapentaenoic acid (EPA), and docosahexaenoic acid (DHA).
 They are essential in our bodies and have been known to have a strong connection with relieving anxiety.
 One study has shown that consuming high dosage Omega-3 polyunsaturated fatty acid supplements may dramatically decrease anxiety-related symptoms in those with a clinical diagnosis.
 Plant-based sources include walnuts, flaxseeds, chia seeds, hemp seeds, edamame, seaweed, and algae.
 Check out these recipes for Walnut and Fig Slices, Wholegrain Flaxseed and Sesame Crackers, and Creamy Mango Chia Pudding.